René says: "Taste life. Roll around in it..."

 My life has not been boring.
 My family moved a lot so I attended five elementary schools, three high schools and was on my own at eighteen.
 I continued to travel and work at different jobs and although I wasn't talented at them I kept notes of the details and things I'd learned.
 In 1973 and again in 1978 I worked in Thompson, Manitoba working underground in a nickel mine... the work was dirty but paid very well!
 When they started offering 'free chest x-rays every half year' I decided it was time to look for something healthier

-From 1974 other jobs were doing steel construction in Amsterdam, factory labour, maintenance at the Stratford Festival Theatre, truck driving, cleaning swimming pools and taxi driving.
+Some other jobs I did include steel construction (in The Netherlands), factory work, upholstering chairs, being a janitor at the Stratford Festival Theatre main stage, truck driving, cleaning swimming pools and taxi driving.

 After being out of school a few years I auditioned to the Ryerson Theatre Performance program and was accepted.
 It was the second best theatre school in Canada, but soon began to realize I didn't want to be an actor.
 The next year I enrolled at York U. and for the first time in my life began to work hard at school and enjoy academic subjects... probably because I was paying for it myself.
 I enrolled in the B.Ed program and in my B.A.
 I changed majors twice until eventually I discovered the Creative Writing program.
 It was like coming home.
 The teachers were award-winning authors like Michael Ondaatje, Clark Blaise, Mavor Moore, Matthew Corrigan and Sheldon Rosen.
 I wrote lots of shorts stories, poems and a novel.
 After graduating I hoped to earn a living at writing and started my own commercial and advertising writing business.
 I even signed on to a deck officer training position on the M.V.
 Tadoussac, because I wanted to be able to describe the sights and smells of life on a lake freighter.